ray2501/HBaseClient-Tcl/README.md

     $myhbase getValue "test" "row2"
     $myhbase getValue "test" "row3"

+Or more detail parameters:

+    $myhbase getValue "test" "row1" "cf" "a"

 Try to delete a value:

     $myhbase deleteValue "test" "row1" "cf" "a"

 OK, now query again:

     $myhbase getValue "test" "row1"

 User should get "Not found" response.
 In the last step, drop the table:

     $myhbase deleteTable "test"